AlexandruMalgras/PcStatusProject/README.md

 Each method calls an asynchronous method to update the corresponding property in the `CpuStatusData` object.
 Once the update is complete, the method returns an `Ok` response with the requested data in a JSON object.

 The `[Route("api/[controller]")]` attribute specifies the base URL for all HTTP requests handled by this controller, and the `[ApiController]` attribute indicates that this is an API controller.
 The constructor injects an instance of `CpuStatusData` into the controller, which is used to retrieve the status data.

+## Future Plans
+I have several plans to expand the project in the future.
+Currently, the application only retrieves data from the computer's CPU, but I plan to include more hardware components in the future.

+Additionally, I plan to upload the data to Azure for analysis and to retrieve key data into the application using SQL.
+This will allow me to track important metrics, such as the highest temperature recorded, and analyze trends over time.

+Furthermore, I plan to record more in-depth data separately on the website.
+For example, I plan to display details for each core of the CPU, so that users can better understand their computer's performance.